 Pottery Barn brings an interesting twist to the loyalty credit card: cash back or, if your purchase is big enough, special financing.

-I mean, really: Why would you pay special financing when you can pay no financing with something like the Capital One Quicksilver Cash Rewards card?
+I mean, really: Why would you want special financing when you can get no interest financing with something like the Capital One Quicksilver credit card?
 But we will come back to that in a moment.

 Is the Pottery Barn Credit Card Good for Me?